-- Avionics upgrades to airplanes in the Aviation Flight Program - Purchase of additional textbooks for Business Program students to study - The Vice President of Finance and Administration compiled all budget requests into one spreadsheet and convened the Budget Review Task Force (BRTF) with faculty, staff, and student representation.
+- Professional development for faculty in the Chemistry and Math Departments - Avionics upgrades to airplanes in the Aviation Flight Program - Purchase of additional textbooks for Business Program students to study - The Vice President of Finance and Administration compiled all budget requests into one spreadsheet and convened the Budget Review Task Force (BRTF) with faculty, staff, and student representation.
 The BRTF reviewed and ranked the requests for permanent and one-time increases. - The president, in consultation with the vice presidents, determined which requests to fund with one-time monies.
-Due to budget constraints, no permanent requests were funded (see Appendix BB). - The Vice President of Finance and Administration finalized a 2018-19 Budget, and the Board of Trustees adopted the budget during their June 7, 2018 meeting.
+Due to budget constraints, no permanent requests were funded. - The Vice President of Finance and Administration finalized a 2018-19 Budget, and the Board of Trustees adopted the budget during their June 7, 2018 meeting.